 10 Data related to the private sector provided by the ANS: http://www.ans.gov.br/perfil-do-setor/dados-gerais.

-11 It is important to note that not all services rendered to beneficiaries of private health plans qualify for compensation, only those services provided by the operator of a private health plan established on the List of Medical Procedures and Events issued by the ANS or in the contractual conditions.
+It is important to note that not all services rendered to beneficiaries of private health plans qualify for compensation, only those services provided by the operator of a private health plan established in the List of Medical Procedures and Events issued by ANS or in the agreement.

 12 Minstry of Health guide explaining healthcare technology assessment (avaliação de tecnologia de saúde): http://bvsms.saude.gov.br/bvs/publicacoes/entendendo_incorporacao_tecnologias_sus_envolver.pdf.

 13 The Administrative Council for Economic Defence (CADE) is an independent agency reporting to the Ministry of Justice tasked with assessing all corporate restructurings that could affect free competition in the national territory.

 14 Normative Ruling 124 of 2006 issued by the ANS.